najibLegrand/kata/Instruction.md

 #### User Story

-> As a customer, I can add a discount code before the checkout.
-It should apply a discount.
+> As a customer, I can select my preferred delivery method.\
+> The available delivery methods are: `DRIVE`, `DELIVERY`, `DELIVERY_TODAY`, `DELIVERY_ASAP`.

 #### User Story

-> Discount codes have application restrictions on certain products.
+> As a customer, I can choose my preferred day and time slot for delivery.\
+> Time slots are specific to the chosen delivery method and can be reserved by other customers.

 ### ✨ Bonus features